 In ways, I was impressed by how well ''Royal'' Ascot went.
 I had fears of small fields and a lack of racing before the start, because let's be honest, it was getting pretty close to the bone and a few days or week later and there could have been a fear of the likes of the Coventry, Norfolk & Queen Mary Stakes (et al) being represented by a field of debutantes.
+Wesley Ward always sends over a few two-year-old colts and fillies and it makes me think about usa online gambling which I enjoy when visiting Florida.

 Thankfully, that wasn't the case.